stolaar/cicd-platform/apps/api/src/datasources/README.md

-# Datasources
+# Data sources

-This directory contains config for datasources used by this app.
+This directory contains config for data sources used by this app.